reyllama/conpro/README.md

 Arrange your dataset sub-directories and pass the structure in to the `configs/config.yaml` under `data/train_dir`.

 To train a new model, first create a config script similar to the ones provided in the `./configs` folder.
-You can then train you model using
+You can then train ConPro model using
 ```
-python train.py PATH_TO_CONFIG
+python train_masckcl.py PATH_TO_CONFIG
 ```
 During the training process, FID is computed against the real images, in which case you are recommended to precompute the inception features using `calc_inception.py`.